maxpert/marmot/README.md

 ## Limitations
 Right now there are a few limitations on current solution:
+ - Marmot does not support schema changes propagation, so any tables you create or columns you change won't be reflected.
+   This feature is being [debated](https://github.com/maxpert/marmot/discussions/59) and will be available in future versions of Marmot.
  - You can't watch tables selectively on a DB.
 This is due to various limitations around snapshot and restore mechanism.
  - WAL mode required - since your DB is going to be processed by multiple processes the only way to have multi-process changes reliably is via WAL.
- - Marmot is eventually consistent.
-This simply means rows can get synced out of order, and `SERIALIZABLE` assumptions on transactions might not hold true anymore.
+ - Marmot is eventually consistent - This simply means rows can get synced out of order, and `SERIALIZABLE` assumptions on transactions might not hold true anymore.
+However your application can choose to redirect writes to single node so that your changes are always replayed in order.
- - Marmot does not support schema changes propagation, so any tables you create or columns you change won't be reflected.
-   This feature is being [debated](https://github.com/maxpert/marmot/discussions/59) and will be available in future versions of Marmot.

 ## Features